 Interview leaders and influencers in your industry and post on your site; they will most likely link to you, but ask them to help you by sharing on their social channels as well.
 You can also seek opportunities to be interviewed and ask your interviewer to link to you.

 If you are knowledgeable and want to be perceived as a thought leader in your sphere, a common PR tactic is to seek, respond and pitch to journalists to provide quotes or sound bites on a given topic.
 This can also be fantastic for gaining backlinks as well as boosting your PR.
-You can sign up to sites like HelpaReporter.com to be notified when they need someone with your skills for an interview.
-Alternatively you can network with journalists within your niche, presenting yourself as a go-to person for a quick sound bite when they need it.
+You can sign up for sites like HelpaReporter.com to be notified when they need someone with your skills for an interview.
+Alternatively, you can network with journalists within your niche, presenting yourself as a go-to person for a quick sound bite when they need it.

 - Social Media Threads

-Post a link to a helpful, value add post on your website in relevant threads on social media.
+Post a link to a helpful, value-add post on your website in relevant threads on social media.
 Social signals are shown to improve search rankings and you never know someone might find your post so useful that they then link to it from their own website.
-Always be considerate of group rules, often self promotion is not allowed so you must make the effort to provide value for free and support others.
+Always be considerate of group rules, often self-promotion is not allowed so you must make the effort to provide value for free and support others.

 Analyse your competitors backlink profiles and target sites that link to them.
 You can use tools to do this but also create Google Alerts for your key competitors so that you are alerted when they post new content.

 Write press releases on significant events for and affecting your business; if newsworthy enough journalists and bloggers will love to repost these.
 You can also submit them for press release distribution.

 - Discussion Boards & Answer Sites